Exploring the World of IOT Penetration Testing in 2025

 Defining IoT Penetration Testing

-IoT penetration testing, often referred to as IoT pen testing, is a cybersecurity practice aimed at assessing the security of IoT devices and systems.
+IoT penetration testing, also known as IoT pen testing, is a cybersecurity practice that assesses the security of IoT devices and systems.
 It involves simulating real-world cyberattacks to identify vulnerabilities and weaknesses that malicious actors could exploit.

 Objectives of IoT Penetration Testing